 I’ve been up to the Cape a handful of times over the years and asked myself most of these questions.
 These are my honest answers, without the bravado that normally accompanies commentary on Cape York adventures.

 If you are planning on visiting Cape York and TNQ, I highly recommend you get the guide, 100 Things To See In Tropical North Queensland.
 It has been written by locals Catherine Lawson and David Bristow.
 They’ve lived in the far north for over 20 years and travelled it extensively.
+The Cape York Atlas and Guide, by Hema, is also a great product for those who want to get off-road.

 When is the best time to visit Cape York?